-When I arrived at the Kathmandu airport in the summer of 2016, two dogs were napping peacefully on the waiting-room floor, and nobody was shooing them out.
+When I arrived at the Kathmandu airport in November 2018, two dogs were napping peacefully on the waiting-room floor and nobody was shooing them out.
 Cars and motorcycles came to a sudden stop because far ahead a cow was meandering along the road.
 Only after she moved off the road did the traffic start moving again.
 This is Nepal.
 Nonetheless, large-scale changes have taken place since Nepal encountered our movement.
 For example, an amazing event took place in Nepal in 2016, which was an unforgettable year for our movement's peace efforts.
 In July, hundreds of leaders in the fields of politics, economics, religion and education arrived in Kathmandu from every nation in Asia.
 These distinguished men and women came to inaugurate the regional chapter of the International Association of Parliamentarians for Peace (IAPP), a project of the Universal Peace Federation.

 Let me take a moment to introduce the IAPP.
-World peace cannot come about from the efforts of just a few.
+World peace cannot come about by human effort alone, nor by the efforts of just a few.
 Many people, from everyday citizens to high-ranking government officials, need to overcome social class divisions and actively take initiative.
 Every nation in the world, small or large, has a congress, a parliament or a national assembly.
+It represents the people of the nation.

-They represent the people.
-As I visit various nations around the world, I repeatedly urge the parliamentarians who come to meet me to remember the precious mission bestowed upon them by their nation and its people.
-Then I tell them, "We must gather parliamentarians elected by their nation's people and create a world alliance of parliamentarians dedicated to the search for peaceful solutions.
-When parliamentarians put their heads together and focus on what they can do to solve conflicts, peace will come quickly and naturally."
+Over the years, as I visited nations around the world, I repeatedly urged the parliamentarians who came to meet me to remember the precious mission bestowed upon them by their nation and its people.

+I said that when the people's elected representatives put their heads together and focus on what they can do to solve conflicts, peace will come quickly and naturally.
+I spoke of a world alliance of parliamentarians dedicated to the search for peaceful solutions.
+When I did so, parliamentarians would agree with me.

-These words were the starting point connecting the world's parliamentarians as one body.
-Transcending nation, race and culture, by aligning with the only begotten Daughter, they can cure the ills that bedevil human life.
-Gathering influential people and peacemakers is not an easy task.
-All the nations' governments are fraught with conflict and strife caused by the divisions among opposing parties.
-People close to me tried to educate me about political infighting and asked, "Will leaders of different parties be willing to gather and cooperate?"
-I had not a shadow of a doubt that they would, because I had faith that God would guide each of them to listen to me.
+This vision from Heavenly Parent is the starting point connecting the world's parliamentarians as one body.
+Transcending nation, race and culture, by aligning with the only begotten Daughter, parliamentarians can work together to address the ills that bedevil human life.

+As I shared this vision, people close to me tried to educate me about political infighting.
+They asked, "Will leaders of different parties be willing to gather and cooperate?
+Gathering influential people and peacemakers is not an easy task," they said, "All the nations' governments are fraught with conflict and strife caused by the divisions among opposing parties."
+I did not budge.
+I had not a shadow of a doubt that today's parliamentarians are ready, and I had faith that God would guide each of them to listen to me.

 The launch of the International Association of Parliamentarians for Peace took place in February 2016 at the National Assembly of the Republic of Korea.
 The theme of the conference was "Addressing the Critical Challenges of Our Time: The Role of Governments, Civil Society and Faith-Based Organizations."
+This was the first of a series of such events, one held on each continent, about which I will now say a few words.

 In Nepal in July 2016, under a hot sun, people gathered in great numbers to launch IAPP in the Asia-Pacific region.
 More than 166 parliamentarians and another 350 observers came from 29 nations.
 Many Nepalese citizens attended, and the Right Honorable President Bidhya Devi Bhandari personally conveyed her deep gratitude.
-Those who said it wouldn't work were wrong; the conference was a great success from the start, and many people later expressed their appreciation for this as a much-needed organization.
-Since then, everywhere an IAPP conference has been held, the event hall has been full.
+Those who said it wouldn't work were wrong; the conference was a great success from the start, and many people later expressed their appreciation for IAPP as a much-needed organization.